destroyer246k/Operators-in-Cpp/README.md

 Logical Operators (&&, ||) - to evaluate combined conditions (eg between).
 Conditional Statements - to return the grade.
 This enables learners to practice arithmetic calculations, data validation and combining multiple conditions in order to create meaningful output with diffrent secnarios.

+Algorithm:
+1. Start.
+2. Input marks for 5 subjects.
+3. Calculate average = total / 5.
+4. If average < 0 or > 100 → print "Invalid input"
+5. Else if average > 90 → print "O Grade"
+6. Else if average ≥ 81 → print "A+ Grade"
+7. Else if average ≥ 71 → print "A Grade"
+8. Else if average ≥ 61 → print "B Grade"
+9. Else if average ≥ 51 → print "C Grade"
+10. Else → print "Fail"

 # Program 3: Determine Coordinate Quadrant
 In this program, the user will enter X and Y coordinates and the program will determine in which quadrant the point lies on the Cartesian plane.
 The program will also ascertain whether the user enters a point that is on the X-axis, Y-axis or the origin (0,0).